arainho/secure-git-workshop/README.md

 ## Setup options
 - In your laptop 💻
-- In a Linux Virtual Machine 🧵
+- Or in a Linux Virtual Machine 🧵
 - Fork the repo and use GitHub Actions 🍴

 ## Clone repo